-The program will commence in the 2021/22 school year, and new students must pass all the necessary pre-assessment requirements.
+The program started in the 2021/22 school year, and new students must pass all the necessary pre-assessment requirements.

 The IC program is tailored to students in grades 3 to 5 with no previous knowledge of German but proficient in English and French.

 The program is designed for academically strong students looking for an enriched learning environment.

 After one year of IC students are ready to attend regular classes.

 Right from the start, IC students attend regular classes with their classmates in subjects where fluency in the German language is not crucial (English, French, physical education, art and music).